 Designed by UCF students, Smash Bro encourages users to stomp, smash, and destroy as much as possible in a city within a time limit.

 Two years later, Dombrowski and a group of collaborators unveiled nine different games in their alpha stage.
 Assistant Professors Peter Smith and Ryan Buyssens worked with him to create easy-to-use hardware and software that uses electrical impulses from the user’s muscles to play the game.
 They worked with Limbitless Solution’s electromyography bio-sensing system to make the interface a reality.
 Students in video-design classes worked on game designs, and four children who received arms through Limbitless tried the games on campus in October.

-“They really got into the games and were really good about providing specific feedback,” Smith said.
+“They really got into the games and were really good about providing specific feedback,” Smith says.
 “We took notes, made adjustments and then got a grant from the College of Arts & Humanities.
 That really helped us refine the games.”

 The professors chose one of the most popular games among the bionic kids, Smash Bro to submit to the Smithsonian.
 It was designed by students Zack Henderson, Melissa Scharf and Amanda Simmons, who have since graduated.
 Scharf and Simmons have jobs in game design and Henderson will start graduate studies this fall at UCF’s Florida Interactive Entertainment Academy in downtown Orlando.

 The Smithsonian was one of the first museums in the nation to acquire video games as part of its permanent collection.
 Video games offer a compelling performance space, activated by artists and players alike, whose interaction creates an artistic experience.